 Seven years later, amid a global fucking pandemic caused by the hubris of an almost entirely male authoritarian government, I believe even more firmly that intersectional feminism (if anything) will save the world.

 Fighting for Life in a World Ruled by Toxic Masculinity and Death

 For literally thousands of years, women have adapted to, survived and sometimes even thrived in a world strangled by the grip of male fantasy.
-An unnecessary world of scarcity and war, with made-up rules of honourable raping, pillaging, enslaving, and killing.
+An unnecessary world of scarcity and war, constructed by men to give “honourable” purpose to raping, pillaging, enslaving, and killing.
 A world where wealth and power are built on the suffering of others.
 A world where mediocre men become unconscionably rich by destroying the earth and the people on it—and then, as Rose (DeWitt Bukater) Dawson so succinctly describes “retreat into a cloud of smoke and congratulate each other on being masters of the universe.”

 When men go off to conquer, hoard and destroy, women are left to do the real work of living.
 Sustaining the workforce and the economy.
 Creating communities.
 Maintaining our homes.
 Raising our children.
 Taking care of our families and friends.
 Loving, feeding, healing, teaching, building, serving, and leading.
-Our ancestors learned to do this work with less and less, as a powerful few took more and more.
-Yet, despite everything the patriarchy has done to strip women of our power, and everything it has done to burden and distract us, we have fought back.
-And we have seen some true victory in ever progressive cultural shifts.
-Because when women fight, we don’t just fight for ourselves.
-We fight for each other, for the earth, for the future.
-For the greater good.
+We learned to do it with very little to call our own.
+And despite each and every thing the patriarchy has done to strip women of our power, and everything it has done to burden and distract us, we have risen.
+And we have seen some real change in ever-progressive cultural shifts.
+Because when women rise, we don’t rise just for ourselves, by ourselves.
+We rise to lift each other.
+We rise for each other.
+And for the earth, for the future, for life.